 PRODUCTION.
-Virtually all the Company's products are sourced through NSI and are produced by manufacturers unaffiliated with NSI.
+All the Company's products are produced by unaffiliated manufacturers primarily through NSI.
 The Company currently has little or no direct contact with these manufacturers.
 The Company's profit margins and its ability to deliver its existing products on a timely basis are dependent upon the ability of NSI's outside manufacturers to continue to supply products in a timely and cost-efficient manner.
 Furthermore, the Company's ability to enter new markets and sustain satisfactory levels of sales in each market is dependent in part upon the ability of suitable outside manufacturers to reformulate existing products, if necessary to comply with local regulations or market environments, for introduction into such markets.
 Finally, the development of additional new products in the future will likewise be dependent in part on the services of suitable outside manufacturers.